apiato/documentation/docs/components/optional-components/middlewares.md

   - request
 ---

-Apiato middlewares are just Laravel middlewares, and they function in the exact same way as Laravel middlewares.
+Apiato middlewares are just [Laravel Middlewares](https://laravel.com/docs/middleware), and they function in the exact same way as Laravel middlewares.
 However, they come with additional rules and conventions specific to Apiato.